christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 - word embeddings for both subject and object labels. `word_embed.json` contains word embeddings (dimension 300) for all object names from Word2Vec.

-<span style="color:red">Q: where does 300-dim word embedding for object labels come from ?</span>
+<span style="color:red">Q8: where does 300-dim word embedding for object labels come from ?</span>

 - relative position coordinates of subject and object in the crop union of both bounding boxes.